 Have you seen the television show Green Make Over?
-If you haven’t, you should, as it will teach you all the simple, DIY ways to green your lifestyle.
+If you haven’t, you should, as it will teach you all the simple, DIY ways to green your lifestyle, plus how to reduce your home’s negative emissions.
 You will see not only what you can do, but how you can do it.
-These days, when everyone says they want to do something, but don’t know what to do or where to start, the show comes as the answer we all have been waiting for.
+These days when everyone says they want to do something, but don’t know what to do or where to start, the show comes as the answer we all have been waiting for.

 Created by independent filmmaker Gwen Jansen, Green Make Over airs weekly on channel SBS6 on Sunday afternoons, presented by Gwen herself.
-The show visits a different Dutch household every episode, and there performs a green makeover bringing to the house benefits such as energy savings and plant biodiversity.
-And guess what?
-I’ve had the amazing opportunity to come along on a filming day!
+And thanks to her, I have had the amazing opportunity to come along on a filming day!
 How cool is that for someone who has herself been looking for ways to show people what they can do?
 I was beyond thrilled (still am, to be honest).

-Gwen stayed on top of all the work, following the script she herself had written, and did her job.
-So did Ruby, Gwen’s eldest daughter and the show’s teen vlogger, who always brings a handmade gift out of recycled materials for the homeowners.
+In the early morning in Amsterdam, the day started when the team went in: energy specialist, lighting specialist, landscaping specialist, insulation specialist, and sustainable finishing specialist.
+All of them find their places and start to work, while the director and the filming team, you guessed, film everything.
+Gwen stays on top of all the work, follows the script she has written herself, and does her job.
+So does Ruby, Gwen’s eldest daughter and the show’s teen vlogger, who always brings a handmade gift out of recycled materials for the homeowners.
 It is really amazing to see how everyone wears different hats and, like a well-oiled machine, make it all happen in one day.

-- Get quotes from specialists according to the advice you got.
+5) Get quotes from specialists according to the advice you got.
 Green Make Over’s website is, of course, a good source of information about professionals, but you can also check Milieu Centraal’s website for a complete list of professionals in your area.
-Additionally, get quotes for appliances you may need to replace, such as an old refrigerator or a gas cooktop.
+Additionally, get quotes for appliances you may need to replace, such as a refrigerator or a cooktop.

-- Plan financially and logistically, and start working!
+7) Plan financially and logistically, and start working!
 Because the Green Make Over team cannot help everyone at the same time, your project may last more than a day.
 So a good idea is to tackle your project one step at a time, according to your personal and financial possibilities.
-Starting from the small things and moving on to the bigger investments is a way to get acquainted with the project and transition more smoothly into your new, greener, reality.
+Starting from the small things and moving on to the bigger investments is a way to get acquainted with the project and transition more smoothly into the new reality.

-- Share your experience!
-So many people have the impression that a green lifestyle is complicated, just like Gwen a few years ago, before starting her research.
-So letting others know about your journey is a great way to help “demystify” green living.
-Gwen is on a mission to show you that simple, practical changes are possible and count a greater deal than you may think.
+I truly believe that the show is a great motivator because it demystifies “green”.
+So may people have the impression that a green lifestyle is complicated, including Gwen a few years ago, when she started her research.
+That is why she is on a mission to show you that simple, practical changes are possible and count a greater deal than you may think.
 With the right advice and, eventually, the right specialists, you can transform your home’s environmental performance and your mindset at the same time.
-After that, you will certainly be able to inspire others.

-The homeowners I met that day have been environmentally conscious for decades.
+The homeowners I met that day, a sweet couple originally from Suriname, have been environmentally conscious for decades.
 They were the first on their street to adopt solar panels 15 years ago, when the technology was not widespread at all.
 Because they believed in the technology, and in our ability to adapt as humans, they didn’t care that the neighbors said their house looked ugly.
-With the show’s team, they took yet another step toward sustainability.

 Gwen started her research because she was afraid to not have nature around her anymore.
 She took matter into her own hands, and so did her daughter, and the homeowners, and the volunteers… She has started a real movement, and it’s beautiful to see it unfold.
 Those examples are exactly what I call “the wave of consciousness”, and it’s a great deal of what keeps me positive about the future.